 In the event Services rendered by Service Provider do not meet the specifications as set forth in the applicable Order, at Requester’s option, Service Provider shall either (I) re-perform the non-conforming Services at its own cost within thirty (30) days after receiving notice from Requester of such non-conforming Services or (II) reimburse Science Exchange any amounts paid and compensate Science Exchange for the cost of Materials used in the performance of the Services.
 In the event that any animal involved in the Services becomes moribund or seriously ill (except for illness or death due to treatment with the Material), Service Provider shall be required to replace such animal at Service Provider’s expense upon request by Requester or Science Exchange.

 With respect to each Service Contract, Service Provider authorizes Science Exchange or Science Exchange’s third party payment processor to collect the Fees for an Order from the Requester on behalf of the Service Provider.
-Unless otherwise stated in the applicable Order, Science Exchange guarantees the payment of the applicable Fees to Service Provider’s indicated payment account in accordance with the payment terms set forth in the purchase order issued to Service Provider and following Requester’s indication on the Platform that such Order is complete and the Order was performed in compliance with this Agreement and any additional terms as set forth in the Order.
+Science Exchange guarantees the payment of the applicable Fees to Service Provider’s indicated payment account in accordance with the payment terms set forth in the purchase order issued to Service Provider and following Requester’s indication on the Platform that such Order is complete and the Order was performed in compliance with this Agreement and any additional terms as set forth in the Order.
 If Science Exchange receives no communication from a Requester within two (2) weeks of the Service Providers indication that the Order is complete, Science Exchange may indicate Order complete and pay the Service Provider.
 Service Provider’s are solely responsible for all costs incurred in using the Platform, performing Orders and determining, collecting, reporting and paying all applicable state and federal sales, income and other taxes.
 After the commencement of an Order, should a Change Order be needed, such Change Order shall be documented and agreed to between the Service Provider and Requester (via the Science Exchange Platform).
 In such instance, Science Exchange on behalf of Requester shall ensure that each Change Order identifies all applicable changes.
 All payments shall be made in US Dollars at the agreed upon price stated in the Order, as issued by Science Exchange, regardless of any exchange rate.

 Service Provider shall not subcontract any portion of an Order without the express written consent of Requester and Science Exchange.